 - Kiwi – Good source of vitamin C and potassium

-Part of the fun of creating your own doggie snacks is the trying out different foods that your pet will enjoy as a tasty treat.
+Part of the fun of creating your own doggie snacks is trying out different foods that your pet will enjoy as a tasty treat.
 So long as you are aware of exactly what your dog can eat, you can try many varied items in your dehydrator.